On graphs with large third eigenvalue: Acknowledgements

 \section{Acknowledgements}

 We pursued this research as part of the Summer Research in Mathematics (SRIM) programme organised by the Department of Pure Mathematics and Mathematical Sciences at the University of Cambridge.
 We were supervised by Jan Petr and are very grateful for the meet-ups, advice and insight which we found incredibly helpful.
+We would also like to thank the anonymous reviewers for a careful reading, valuable comments and useful suggestions.

 During the programme, the first author was supported by the SRIM Bursary Fund and the second author was supported by SmartSaaS.
 We are thankful for their support throughout.